Maine flag

 Rather than counting hours, Maine counts days: 175 of them in each school year.
 Parents decide what makes a day a school day, which leaves room for travel days, field trips, and co-op mornings to count toward the total.

-Notice filing is the gateway for Maine homeschool families: a short document submitted to your local school district sets the record straight for the year ahead.
-Most districts accept a straightforward letter listing each student, their grade level, and a brief statement of intent.
+Notice filing is the gateway for Maine homeschool families: a short document submitted to both your local school district and the state sets the record straight for the year ahead.
+Because notice is filed with both your district and the state, it's worth keeping a copy of each submission in your records.

 Assessment in Maine takes the form of parent's choice (testing, portfolio, or evaluation) annually.
 It's more of a pulse-check on how learning is landing than a pass/fail exam.

-The required subjects in Maine (english, math, science, social studies, health, physical education, and fine arts) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
+The required subjects in Maine (english, math, science, social studies, health, physical education, fine arts, library skills, maine studies, and computer proficiency) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
 The record-keeping side of homeschooling doesn't need to dominate Maine families' evenings.
 Homeschool Fox lets you log activities as they happen, then builds the compliance picture on its own.

 Notice requirements